 Accepting help when it comes to caring for your home and family can be tough sometimes.
 This just might change your attitude and open your eyes to kindness from others.

 I have something to tell you that just might make you hate me.
 I hope not, but it’s possible.
 Are you ready for it?
 Here goes…

-My husband cleans the bathrooms for me every week.
+Sometimes my husband cleans the bathrooms for me.
 All three of them.
 On his own.
 Just because.

 Yes, my guy is awesome.
-I am so very thankful that he decided to begin serving me like this.
+I am so very thankful when serves me like this.
 It saves me so much time, and it motivates me to grab the vacuum and a dust cloth and attack the rest of the weekly cleaning while he’s shining the sinks and disinfecting the toilets.

-But as much as I love having clean bathrooms and adore the fact that my hubby is a cleaning-machine, it has been very humbling to accept his help.
+But as much as I love having clean bathrooms and adore the fact that my hubby is a cleaning-machine, accepting help has been very humbling.
 At first, it was almost painful.